IFCA-Advanced-Computing/status-page/content/default/issues/2023-02-01-spectrum-scale-low-performance.md

 0﻿9/02/2023

 The process continues as expected.
 Possibly during the course of tomorrow the upgrade process will be completed and the system will start working properly.

+1﻿0/02/2023

+The firmware update process has been completed.
+High latency connections should begin to be released and return to optimal performance over the next few hours.